usdigitalresponse/neighbor-express/README.md

 Open the [Neighbor Express Airtable Template](https://airtable.com/shrUWmppqhdNK9Ij9), and click “Copy Base” in the top right.

-This Airtable will serve as your CMS for the site content, and store your form submissions.
+This Airtable will serve as your CMS for the site content, and also store your form submissions.

 #### Deploy a Zeit fork